volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-to-choose.md

 ## Summary

-To sum up, **CSR** makes out app faster and more interactive, **SSR** speeds up the initial render and improves SEO.
+In summary, **CSR** makes the app faster and more interactive, **SSR** speeds up the initial render and improves the SEO.

-But wait, what if we did not have to focus on choosing the one thing, but get the best out of 2 approaches instead?
+But wait, what if we did not have to focus on choosing one thing, but get the best out of 2 approaches instead?

-That's possible, we can use the **Universal Web App**, which does the initial render on the server, and then **CSR** takes over.
+This is possible, we can use the **Universal Web App**, which does the initial rendering on the server, and then **CSR** takes over.

-It allows for a great SEO, quick first render, and good speed when browsing the website.
+It enables excellent SEO, fast first rendering, and good speed when browsing the site.

 But that is the topic for the next article, so stay tuned.